ArturMroz/little-bits/fantasy-lands/readme.md

 A palace made of gold, in the basement, inhabited by miners, ruled by a cat with actual human-like opposable thumbs, where everyone listens to hip hop.

-## Known limitations

-Not optimised for mobile yet.

 ## Acknowledgements

 Inspired by tip #20 from _Mind performance hacks_ by _Ron Hale-Evans_.